cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 - Schaner, Simone (2015).
 “Do Opposites Detract?
 Intrahousehold Preference Heterogeneity and Inefficient Strategic Savings.” *American Economic Journal: Applied Economics.* 7(2): 135-74.
 - Schaner, Simone (2016).
 “The Cost of Convenience?
 Transaction Costs, Bargaining Power, and Savings Account Use in Kenya.” *Journal of Human Resources*, 52(4): 919-45
 - Field, Erica, Rohini Pande, Natalia Rigol, Simone Schaner, and Charity Troyer Moore (2021).
 “On Her Own Account: How Strengthening Women’s Financial Control Impacts Labor Supply and Gender Norms,” *American Economic Review*, 111(7): 2342-75.

+#### Sessions 14–15: Gender, Sexual Behavior, and Female Labor Supply

+- Bursztyn, Leonardo, Alessandra L. González, and David Yanagizawa-Drott (2020).
+"Misperceived social norms: Women working outside the home in Saudi Arabia." *American Economic Review* 110, no. 10: 2997-3029.
+- Diva Dhar, Tarun Jain, and Seema Jayachandran (2021).
+"Reshaping Adolescents' Gender Attitudes: Evidence from a School-Based Experiment in India."
+- \*\*\* Qian, Nancy (2008). “[Missing Women and the Price of Tea in China](https://academic.oup.com/qje/article-abstract/123/3/1251/1928174).” *Quarterly Journal of Economics*, 123(3), 1251-1285.
+- McKelway, Madeline (2021).
+"Women’s employment in India: Intra-household and intra-personal constraints."
+- Conlon, John J., Malavika Mani, Gautam Rao, Matthew W. Ridley, and Frank Schilbach (2021).
+"Learning in the Household."
+No. w28844.
+National Bureau of Economic Research.
+- Duflo, Esther, Pascaline Dupas, and Michael Kremer (2015).
+"Education, HIV, and early fertility: Experimental evidence from Kenya." *American Economic Review* 105, no. 9: 2757-97.
+- Ashraf, Nava, Erica Field, and Jean Lee (2014).
+"Household bargaining and excess fertility: an experimental study in Zambia." *American Economic Review* 104, no. 7: 2210-37.
+- Munshi, Kaivan, and Jacques Myaux (2006).
+"Social norms and the fertility transition." *Journal of Development Economics* 80, no. 1: 1-38.
+- Miller, Grant (2010).
+"Contraception as development?
+New evidence from family planning in Colombia." *The Economic Journal* 120, no. 545: 709-736.
+- Jayachandran, Seema, and Rohini Pande (2017).
+"Why are Indian children so short?
+The role of birth order and son preference." *American Economic Review* 107, no. 9: 2600-2629.
+- Duflo, Esther (2012).
+"Women empowerment and economic development." *Journal of Economic Literature* 50, no. 4: 1051-79.
+- Jayachandran, Seema (2015).
+"The Roots of Gender Inequality in Developing Countries." *Annu.
+Rev. Econ* 7: 63-88.
+- Jayachandran, Seema, and Ilyana Kuziemko (2011).
+"Why do mothers breastfeed girls less than boys?
+Evidence and implications for child health in India." *The Quarterly journal of Economics* 126, no. 3: 1485-1538.
+- Banerjee, Abhijit, Eliana La Ferrara, and Victor H. Orozco-Olvera (2019).
+"The entertaining way to behavioral change: Fighting HIV with MTV."
+No. w26096.
+National Bureau of Economic Research.